ReflectionHLE/ReflectionHLE/README.md

 Installing the APK package:

-- If you have a compatible Android device connected via USB, *and* USB debugging is enabled, then you may be able to install the app by typing "ant installd".
+- If you have a compatible Android device connected via USB, USB debugging is enabled, *and* so is installation of apps from USB, then you may be able to install the app by typing "ant installd".
+- Alternatively, you can (probably) manually transfer the app, by copying the above APK file to the device's storage and then selecting the file for installation, right from the device itself.
+This may require you to allow the device to install packages from unknown sources, though.

 Supported versions/archives of resampling libraries: soxr-0.1.2.Source.tar.xz,
 speexdsp-SpeexDSP-1.2rc3.tar.gz, libsamplerate-0.1.8.tar.gz.